Definition Guide Irish law and best practice

 • Education & childcare Teachers, SNAs and preschool staff handling children, equipment, supplies and classroom moves.

-• Cleaning & facilities Cleaners, janitors, caretakers and maintenance teams handling bins, trolleys and heavy equipment.
+• Cleaning & facilities Cleaners, caretakers and maintenance teams who keep escape routes, fire exits and fire doors clear.

 Train your whole team